 How to Get Rid of Other Storage on iPhone iOS 14/13?

 Based on current feedback from users who tried the following method, the result is twofold.
 Some find the solutions dramatically free up dozens of gigabytes on their iPhone, while others tried these fixes to no avail.
-In fact, instead of wrecking your mind to clear Other category that "includes resources currently in use by the system", a more effective method to free up space on iPhone is to move movable data (pun not intended) to computer.
+In fact, instead of wrecking your mind to clear Other category that "includes resources currently in use by the system", a more effective method to free up space on iPhone is to remove movable data (pun not intended) to computer.

 If you are more comfortable with OTA (Over the Air) way to update to iOS 14, try these methods to clear other storage data on iPhone and iPad

 1. Clear Siri caches including Siri voices searches